CagriCatik/Python/webpage/docs/guide/14_Unit-Testing/02_Fixtures.md

-# Using Fixtures in Pytest for Unit Testing
+# Using Fixtures in Pytest

 ## Introduction